Flank/flank/docs/flank_mixpanel_metrics.md

 ## Document version: 1.0

-Flank is currently tracking event with following properties:
+Flank is currently tracking events with the following properties:

 - schema_version
 - flank_version